coolreader18/coolreader18/README.md

 #### Heyo

-I'm Noah, aka coolreader.
+I'm Noa, aka coolreader.
 I use they/them pronouns, and I'm interested in programming languages and compilers, Rust, and systems programming.
 I'm a core contributor and maintainer to [RustPython](https://github.com/RustPython/RustPython), a python interpreter